2nd II None (album)

-2nd II None is the self-titled debut album from Compton hip hop duo 2nd II None.
-The album was released on October 8, 1991 under Profile Records and was entirely produced by DJ Quik.
+2nd II None is the debut album by Compton hip hop duo 2nd II None.
+The album was released on October 8, 1991, under Profile Records and was produced by DJ Quik.
+It sold more than 350,000 copies in its first nine months of release.

+Critical reception

+The Los Angeles Times praised the "bouncy, irresistible beats, clear, articulated rapping, catchy hooks and a bittersweet street sensibility that can mist you up when you least expect it."